CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 *(Note: Focus here is on the protected/overridable members, as they define the primary extension points.)*

 **`DynamicDataSource` Abstract Class**
   - **Purpose**: Provides a thread-safe base for dynamic test data sources.
-Implements `IDataStrategy` and serves as strategy controller for test data generation with temporary strategy overrides.
+Implements `IDataStrategy` and serves as strategy controller for test data generation, with temporary strategy override options.
   - **Properties**:
    - **`ArgsCode ArgsCode`**: Gets the currently active `ArgsCode`, preferring any temporary override.
    - **`PropsCode PropsCode`**: Gets the currently active `PropsCode`, preferring any temporary override.